3 Fun Activities At The Monarch Butterfly Sanctuary In Mexico

 The story of the Michoacan monarch butterfly

-The monarch butterfly has such a fascinating story.
-They have a life cycle of six to eight weeks.
+The monarch butterfly has such a fascinating story, it's a great opportunity for children to use the outdoors as a learning resource.
+Monarch butterflies have a life cycle of six to eight weeks.
 During this time, they grow from an egg to a caterpillar to a chrysalis, and finally to a butterfly.
 Yet even with such a short life span, they are able to make a long journey to migrate to a place they have never known.

 The butterflies we saw in Michoacan came from the northeastern United States and Canada, over 3,000 miles away.
 These butterflies travel to Mexico, to this butterfly sanctuary, during the North American winter months, from November to March.